Scifabric/pybossa/doc/user/overview.rst

    **priority_0**, or **n_answers**, it will be saved in the respective columns.
 Your spreadsheet must be visible to public or everyone with URL.

-Finally, you will see that there is an option for importing tasks from an EpiCollect project, which is fully described in the next section.
+Finally, you will see that there are options for importing tasks from both an EpiCollect project or a Flickr photo set, which are fully described in the next two sections.

 The other four options pre-load a Google Docs URL of a public spreadsheet, that you can automatically import for your project (the URL will automatically